MindTheSystem/mindthesystem/src/pages/index.md

       - title: 1-day Intervention in Problem Framing
         title_align: left
         content: >
           A quick intervention to point you in the right direction.
-I review your research, problem-framing and intended action plan, and help you ask the right questions and sharpen your problem definition.
+Reviewing and sharpening your problem-framing.
         content_align: left
         actions:
           - url: '#'